 - Post during peak times to get more eyes on your Pin.
 Pinterest peak times are 8-11PM in your local timezone, especially on Saturdays.
 Other high traffic times include Fridays at 3PM; 2-4 AM and PM, every day; 9 PM daily (which is considered to be the best peak time).

 - Re-Pin others’ content.
 If you’re a brand, Pins should be 20% your own and 80% Re-Pins from others.

 - Re-Pin your own content every so often, so users will keep seeing your Pins.

 Frequently posting on Pinterest can be difficult and since content is evergreen, it can take awhile before any given Pin gets traction.
 When it comes to time-sensitive Pins, as with those used in contests, make sure to delete the Pin after the contest is over or place contest end dates directly on the image.

-Luckily, there are Pin scheduling tools like Tailwind and BoardBooster.
+Luckily, there are Pin scheduling tools like Tailwind.
 These programs allow you to schedule your Pins and loop (repost) old Pins and can even analyze data to find the best times for you to Pin based on audience engagement.

 Pinterest isn’t just a cutesy site—it’s a visual search engine that has evolved into a powerful late-funnel marketing platform with tons of features.

 Pinterest users, most of whom are women, are primed to buy thanks to the visual nature of the site.
 Besides driving purchase behavior, it also represents the social platform where content has the longest shelf life.

 Sign up for a business account and get Pinning!
 If you have any awesome Pinterest marketing tips to share, tweet them at @Kinsta—we’ll share our favorites!